 How can you and I become a woman of God?
+What makes a woman beautiful in God's eyes?
 What can we do to tell the whole watching world that we want to be a woman after God’s own heart?
 How can we make choices that position us so God can impassion our hearts toward Him?

 Commit yourself to actively choose God and His ways in your decisions, words, thoughts, and responses.
 Becoming a woman of God is about living according to God’s priorities, and we want the choices we make to reflect that God is our Ultimate Priority.
 After all, the word “priority” means “to prefer.”
 We want to choose to prefer God’s way in all things.

 Proverbs 3:6 says, “In all your ways acknowledge Him, and He shall direct your paths.”
 This well-loved verse describes a two-step partnership with God.
 Our part is to stop and acknowledge God along the way, and His part is to direct our paths.

 Resource: A Woman's Guide to Making Right Choices by Elizabeth George